Fortress of Trento: Field fortifications

-Beginning in the spring of 1915 and continuing until the following August, the old permanent fortifications began to be dismantled in order to transfer their armaments to the new field positions that were being completed.
+Beginning in the spring of 1915 and continuing until the following August, the old permanent fortifications began to be dismantled to transfer their armaments to the new field positions that were being completed.
 The armored domes with their howitzers were transferred to purpose-built cave batteries that were virtually impossible to destroy: the only elements that emerged from the rock were the domes, which represented a small target that was difficult to locate; the rest of the battery lay under several meters of rock.
 An example of these batteries is the armored fort Zampetta, where the howitzers of Fort Mattarello were transferred, and the battery on Mount Calisio, where the howitzers of Fort Romagnano were transferred.
 The rest of the guns were installed in open-air field emplacements, each equipped with a depot and underground shelter such as those in the Romagnano and Mattarello area, or in caves.
 Instead of armored domes, in forts now abandoned or used for storage, false concrete domes were installed with logs simulating cannons.
 It is also worth mentioning that all these emplacements were interspersed with trenches that ran almost uninterruptedly from one work to the next.
 Another of the victims of the Fortress modernization was the Civezzano barrage: the main fort was dismantled, blown up in the summer of 1915 and its guns were placed in field batteries located nearby.
 The upper road cut was also dismantled and adapted as an infantry stronghold: the closure of the two inner courtyards with a concrete roof probably dates from this period.
 Of the old nineteenth-century barrage only the lower roadside cut-off with its three cannons in a cave and the nearby blockhouse on the railway line remained efficient.

 It is almost impossible to give an accurate account of the time and place of construction of every field post built after 1914.
 However, in addition to the works already mentioned, it is worth mentioning some of the places where the most massive work was done: Cornetto peak, Palon peak and the entire northern ridge of Mount Bondone, Castellar de la Groa, Mount Soprassasso, the armored fort on Mount Celva, Meransen.
 By this time, the old decommissioned stone constructions, now referred to as Steinkästen (stone piles), had the sole task of acting as false targets and drawing enemy fire upon themselves.
 These modernization works according to modern criteria contributed to making Trent one of the most modern and fearsome fortresses on the entire Western Front despite never having been tested by fire.
 Moreover, the great battles of World War I that took place around fortified strongholds (Verdun and Przemyśl) show that any direct attack on the Trent Fortress would have resulted in a bloody siege with little chance of success for anyone who undertook a direct attack.

-Emperor Charles I of Austria reviews the 59th Infantry Regiment in the parade ground (today Piazza Venezia - 09/13/1917).
+Emperor Charles I of Austria reviews the 59th Infantry Regiment in the parade ground (today Piazza Venezia – 13 September 1917).